Every pharmaceutical industry handles chemicals to carry out certain reactions for manufacturing their desired product.

-Application and selection of these types of reactors depends on the process in scope.
+The application and selection of these types of reactors depend on the process in scope.
 Chemically, three types of processes exist;

-- Acidic (Appropriate to use Glass Lined Reactors)
+- Acidic (pH<7) – Appropriate to use Glass Lined Reactors

-- Alkaline (Appropriate to use Stainless Steel Reactors)
+- Alkaline (pH>7) – Appropriate to use Stainless Steel Reactors

-- Neutral (Appropriate to use Stainless Steel Reactors)
+- Neutral (pH=7) – Appropriate to use Stainless Steel Reactors

 Stainless Steel Reactors (SSR)

-Also, if carbon is a problem, preference given to SS304L or SS316L.
+Also, if carbon is a problem, preference is given to SS304L or SS316L.
 In this, L stands for low carbon content.
-Regular 304 or 316 contains ~0.09% carbon, while L version has around 0.03% carbon.
-Carbon also contributes to corrosion during very high temperatures operations.
+Regular 304 or 316 contains ~0.09% carbon, while the ‘L’ version has around 0.03% carbon.
+Carbon also contributes to corrosion during very high-temperature operations.

-Bottom-line, SSR are more suitable for neutral or alkaline process operations.
-Though sometimes, weak acids like acetic acid can satisfactorily process in SS316L with a pH value as low as 3 because of less corrosion impact than other strong acids.
+Bottom-line, SSR is more suitable for neutral or alkaline process operations.
+Though sometimes, weak acids like acetic acid can satisfactorily be processed in SS316L with a pH value as low as 3 because of less corrosion impact than other strong acids.

 Glass Lined Reactors (GLR)

-- Blue: Higher thermal conductivity, wide range of pH acceptance
+- Blue – Higher thermal conductivity, a wide range of pH acceptance

-- White: Easy visual observations in colourful chemical reactions like photochemical.
+- White – Easy visual observations in colorful chemical reactions like photochemical.

-Above all, these types of reactors (SSR and GLR) require different specialized instruments according to their material of construction like agitators, baffles, temperature and pH probes valves, man-hole etc. as per process suitability.
+Above all, these types of reactors (SSR and GLR) require different specialized instruments according to their MOC like agitators, baffles, temperature probes, pH probes, valves, manhole, etc. as per process suitability and cleanability.

-The types of reactors for chemical and pharmaceutical applications described above were fundamental and explained for simple information.
+The types of reactors for chemical and pharmaceutical applications described above were focused to give you a fundamental idea.